viki53/take-home-test/README.md

+# Why a Take-Home Test

+We took this test from another company (Inato) to prove our candidates this is not work we could use in our codebase.

+We believe our tech team must have a strong common culture.

+In order to asses we work the same way we need to discuss the practice of the candidate.

+In order to discuss the practice of the candidate, we need code, examples.
+A pull request is the best piece of work we found.

+This exercise leads most of the time to an interview.
+Unless the level is not what we expected, we will send you a detailled response about what we judged is not acceptable in our team.

+We hope the candidate will take pleasure doing this exercise, from the rookie to the senior.
+We believe this exercise is a kind of [kata](http://codekata.com/), a simple problem that allows someone to explore deep engineering concepts.

 # Inato Take-Home Test Specification

 You are a new developer in the Inato team, and your first job is to add a feature to an old existing piece of code.